-How CHF was started
+How Children’s Hearing Foundation (CHF) was started

-Throughout Taiwan, CHF has established teaching and research centers in Taipei, Kaohsiung, I Lan and Chung Yuan Christian University, respectively.
-CHF’s Taipei center—the first institution—started in December 1996.
-In order to minimize the commute for parents and children in the central and southern regions of Taiwan, CHF started its Kao-hsiung center next October.
-In Oct, 2001, it established I Lan center through partnership with I Lan county government.
-In 2005, through collaboration with Chung-Yuan Christian University, CHF set up “CHF Research and Training Center” on their university campus.
-Its focus on integrating clinical based teaching, research and training is a new development milestone for CHF.
+CHF has established teaching and research centers throughout Taiwan, including Taipei, Kaohsiung, Yilan, and Chung Yuan Christian University.
+CHF’s Taipei center—the first institution—opened in December 1996.
+In order to shorten the commute for parents and children in the central and southern regions of Taiwan, CHF opened its Kaohsiung center the following October.
+In October 2001, the Yilan center was established through partnership with the Yilan County government.
+In 2005, through collaboration with Chung Yuan Christian University, CHF set up the CHF Research and Training Center on the university campus.
+The Chung Yuan center focuses on integrating clinic-based teaching, research, and training, which is a new milestone for CHF.

 The 4 centers in Taiwan have helped more than 4,000 children and their families.